11 Common Craigslist Scams Formats that Fool Everybody

 4).
 Non-Local Ads

-A familiar example of this fake ads can come from on-duty soldiers in Syria or other war-torn areas who really need help regarding online transactions.
+A familiar example of these fake ads can come from on-duty soldiers in Syria or other war-torn areas who really need help regarding online transactions.
 Non -local ads are a big scam.

 5).
 Fake Cancelled Ticket